esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-# Language Model

 In the previous lesson we learned how Word2Vec can be used to represent words as vectors.
 Having these representations allows us to apply operations directly on the vectors that have a direct mapping to some syntactic and semantic properties of words; such as the cases of analogies or finding synonyms.
+These vectors can also be used as **features** that can be used by classifiers to predict any supervised NLP task.

 The main drawback of Word2Vec is that each word is represented in isolation, and unfortunately that is not how language works.
 Words get their meanings based on the specific context in which they are used (take for example polysemy, the cases where the same word can have very different meanings depending on the context); therefore, we would like to have richer vector representations of words that also integrate context into account in order to obtain more powerful representations.

-One way to obtain rich word representations is via Language Modelling.
-In general, this is the task of calculating the probability of a word based on the known neighboring words.
-Obtaining training data for this task is very cheap, as all we need is millions of words written in existing texts.
-One of the most common ways of modelling language is by training a neural network that predicts the next word based on the previous ones.

 In 2019, the BERT language model was introduced using a novel architecture called Transformer (2017), which allowed precisely to integrate words' context into representations.
 To understand BERT, we will first look at what a transformer is and we will then directly use some code to make use of BERT.

-# Tranformers
+# Transformers

 Every text can be seen as a sequence of sentences and likewise each sentence can be seen as a sequence of tokens (we use the term _token_ instead of _word_ because it is more general: tokens can be words, punctuation symbols, numbers, or even sub-words).
 Traditionally Recurrent Neural Networks (RNNs; and later their fancy version, LSTMs) were used to tackle token and sentence classification problems to account for the interdependencies inherent to sequences of symbols (i.e. sentences).
 RNNs were in theory powerful enough to capture these dependencies, something that is very valuable when dealing with language, but in practice they were resource consuming (both in training time and computational resources) and also the longer the sequences got, the harder it was to capture long-distance dependencies succesfully.